The TolTEC Project

 |Wavelength||Beamsize (FWHM)||Number of Pixels||Number of Detectors||Maximum Mapping Speed Prediction||Minimum Mapping Speed Prediction|

-Understanding the Mapping Speed Predictions: Our mapping speed predictions for each of the TolTEC bands continue to evolve as the particulars of the camera are defined and as we refine our model of the optical path of the detectors.
-Over the past year our predictions for the 2.0 and 1.4mm Bands have increased while the prediction for the 1.1mm band has decreased.
+Understanding the Mapping Speed Predictions: Our mapping speed predictions for each of the TolTEC bands are soon to be replaced with actual measurements.
 We will strive to keep this web page up to date with our latest numbers.

 We offer a range of potential mapping speeds in the table above to reflect our ongoing uncertainty in how well we will be able to remove atmospheric contamination from the data.
 The factor of 7 between the maximum and the minimum is estimated from experience with the AzTEC camera.
 There are several reasons to expect TolTEC to be able to do much better than AzTEC though.
 (1) All arrays of detectors are much larger than AzTEC's single array of ~100 detectors and so we do not expect as big a reduction in sensitivity due to lost degrees of freedom in removing the correlated atmospheric signal.
 (2) Since all three arrays in TolTEC look through the same column of atmosphere, correlations between bands can be used to remove additional atmospheric terms from the data.
 (3) The high data aquisition rate of TolTEC will allow us to scan the telescope much faster than with AzTEC, modulating the astronomical signal to higher frequencies where the atmospheric signal is smaller.
 We can choose to limit our observations to low-opacity periods (tau225GHz~0.05) and gain another 50% in speed compared to the values in the table above.